 a railway station at the railway Brest-Mensk.
 Population

-currently part of the Novogrudok Uezd, in the Minsk Gubernia.
+currently in the Novogrudok District, in the Minsk Oblast of Belarus (2014)

 |It is difficult to look for books on Mir, the town, because the word "mir" has